 Three ways to help your grieving loved one

-Find ways to help.
+- Find ways to help.
 Come up with specific tasks you can assist with.
 Volunteer to drop off pre-made dinners so they don’t have to worry about cooking for a few days.
-See if there is any house or yard work they need assistance with, while practicing social distancing of course.
+See if there is any house or yard work they need assistance with.
 If they are handling the estate of the person who passed, see if you can help with any questions they have about it.

-Don’t be afraid to say the name.
+- Don’t be afraid to say the name.
 One fear most grieving people have is that their loved one will be forgotten by others.
 Therefore, don’t be afraid to mention the deceased.
-Even if saying the name of the person that passed causes your loved one to cry, it won’t make them any sadder.
-And it is much more personal to express your feelings this way as opposed to the standard “I’m sorry for your loss.”
+Even if saying the name of the person who passed causes your loved one to cry, it won’t make them any sadder.
+And it is much more personal to express your feelings this way, as opposed to the standard “I’m sorry for your loss.”